Theory of quantum error mitigation for non-Clifford gates: Characterizing Noisy Gates

 for even depths $d$.
 Therefore, by measuring $\langle P_i \rangle$ for various (even) circuit depths, as described earlier, one can obtain an estimate of $f_i f_j$ that is robust to SPAM errors.
 Unfortunately, this product does not uniquely specify $f_i$ or $f_j$.
 One can partially sidestep this ``degeneracy'' and isolate certain Pauli fidelities by interleaving other single-qubit gates between applications of $\bar{\mathcal{G}}$.
 However, some $f_i$ fundamentally cannot be learned in a SPAM-robust way for general Clifford gates \cite{chen:2023}.
 Perhaps unsurprisingly, a similar issue will arise with non-Clifford gates as well.
 For CNOTs, principled guesses for $f_i$ and $f_j$, given a measured value of $f_i f_j$, have led to very effective error mitigation \cite{vandenberg:2023, kim:2023}.
 We will assume here that similar heuristics may work for non-Clifford gates too.

-\subsection{Non-Clifford gates}
+\subsection{Non-Clifford Gates}

-While there exist some SPAM-robust methods for learning general, noisy non-Clifford gates (at least in part) \cite{kimmel:2014, helsen:2019}, it is easier to ensure sensitivity and concentration by devising schemes that are tailored for specific gates of interest.
+While there exist some SPAM-robust methods for learning general, noisy non-Clifford gates (at least in part) \cite{merkel:2013, blume:2013, nielsen:2021, endo:2018, kimmel:2014, helsen:2019}, it is easier to ensure sensitivity and concentration by devising schemes that are tailored for specific gates of interest.
 In particular, we will consider 2-qubit gates of the form $U=R_{PQ}(\theta)$, where $P,Q \in \{X,Y,Z\}$ and $\theta \notin \{0,\, \pm \pi/2,\, \pi\}$ is a generic rotation angle for which the gate is non-Clifford.
 Such gates arise naturally in several types of qubits \cite{krantz:2019, moses:2023, evered:2023}.
 For concreteness, we will focus on $U = R_{ZZ}(\theta)$ gates, from which the more general $R_{PQ}(\theta)$ case follows through a change of basis.
 In contrast with the CB formalism for Clifford gates from the previous section, it will be more natural here to learn PTM elements of the noisy gate $\mathcal{G}=\mathcal{UN}$ itself, rather than those of the factored noise channel $\mathcal{N}$.
 Of course, learning $\mathcal{G}$ is equivalent to learning $\mathcal{N}$, although the former approach is especially convenient for Pauli shaping, which deals directly with $\mathcal{G}$, not $\mathcal{N}$ (see, e.g., Eq.~\eqref{eq:pauli_shaping}).

-For mathematical convenience, we will express $\boldsymbol{G}$, the PTM of $\mathcal{G}$, in the same ordered basis as in Sec.~\ref{sec:mitigation}, i.e., we will order the set of 2-qubit Paulis $\mathbb{P}$ as in Eq.~\eqref{eq:pauli_order}.
+For mathematical convenience, we will express all PTMs here in the same ordered basis as in Sec.~\ref{sec:mitigation}, i.e., we will order the set of 2-qubit Paulis $\mathbb{P}$ as in Eq.~\eqref{eq:pauli_order}.
 It will also be convenient to define the subsets